Walt Disney Studios (division): Film production

 Walt Disney Pictures is the namesake studio that encompasses the release of its own live-action productions, in addition to films produced by the company's animation studios, mainly Walt Disney Animation Studios and Pixar Animation Studios.
 Marvel Studios—acquired through Disney's purchase of Marvel Entertainment in 2009—produces superhero films based on Marvel Comics characters, including the Marvel Cinematic Universe franchise.
 Lucasfilm—acquired by Disney in 2012—develops and produces films, including those in the Star Wars and Indiana Jones franchises.
 20th Century Studios and Searchlight Pictures—acquired by Disney in 2019 and together former members of the "Big Six" studios—produce a varied slate of films, with the latter focusing on specialty and prestige films.
 20th Century also releases films produced by the animated film unit of 20th Century Animation.
 Disneynature is an independent film label devoted to producing nature documentary films.

 Walt Disney Studios Motion Pictures distributes and markets the content produced by the aforementioned studios for both theatrical exhibition and the company's streaming services, with the exception of the Searchlight label, which operates its own autonomous theatrical distribution and marketing unit.
 Disney also owns and operates the El Capitan Theatre and Hollywood Masonic Temple.

 Disney Music Group

 Disney Music Group is the music recording division consisting two owned record labels—Walt Disney Records and Hollywood Records—along with Disney Music Publishing, the publishing entity that administers the company's music, and as well as Disney Concerts.

 Disney Theatrical Group

 Disney Theatrical Group is the division producing live theatrical and stage events.
-It is currently under the leadership of Thomas Schumacher.
+It is currently under the leadership of Andrew Flatt and Anne Quart.
 The Disney Theatrical Productions division has been responsible for the production of many different musicals, touring events, ice shows and other live theatrical events.
 Their shows include: Beauty and the Beast, The Lion King, Aida, Tarzan, Mary Poppins, Newsies and numerous incarnations of Disney on Ice.